rwieruch/blog_robinwieruch_content/learn-react-redux-mobx-state-management.md

 +++
-title = "Taming the State in React [Course Release]" description = "A full blown React with Redux and MobX course to learn state management in React (250-page ebook, source code, screencasts) ..." date = "2017-09-26T13:50:46+02:00" tags = ["react", "redux"]
+title = "Taming the State in React [Course Launch]" description = "A full blown React with Redux and MobX course to learn state management in React (250-page ebook, source code, screencasts) ..." date = "2017-09-26T13:50:46+02:00" tags = ["react", "redux"]